 Vanguard founder Jack Bogle's secret active-fund-picking formula.

-Below is an article from a recent issue of the Morningstar Fund Family Report on Vanguard, our monthly newsletter dedicated to helping Vanguard investors find superior long-term investment opportunities.
-To review a risk-free trial issue, click here.
-Fund Family Reports on Fidelity and American Funds are also available.
+Below is an excerpt from a recent issue of our Vanguard Fund Family Report.
+To view a risk-free trial issue, click here.
+Also note that Fund Family Reports for Fidelity and American Funds are available.

 Besides index funds, Vanguard is known for a few actively managed funds good enough to give even inveterate passive investors second thoughts.
 What they may not realize, however, is that Vanguard founder and indexing evangelist John C. Bogle has a formula for picking managed funds.